-SOURCE WATER ASSESSMENT - SC DHEC has completed a source water assessment for this system.
-A copy of this assessment for System Number 2620004 can be obtained on the web at www.scdhec. gov/water or by calling the Bureau of Water at (803) 898-4300.
+SOURCE WATER ASSESSMENT - SCIDHEC has completed a source water assessment for this system.
+A copy of this assessment for System Number 2620004 can be obtained at www.scdl gov/water or by calling the Bureau of Water at (803) 898-4300.